-However, if a business is heavily tied to a specific location – think hotels, golf courses, or local attractions – then Google might not automatically move the reviews.
+However, if a business is heavily tied to a specific location — say, hotels, golf courses, or local attractions — Google might not automatically transfer the reviews.

-If this is the case, send a report to Google using the Report a Problem link and provide information on your new business location.
-Keep in mind that moving to a new location means that you might also have to re-verify the listing.
+If this is the case, send a report to Google using the Report a Problem link and provide information about your new business location.
+Keep in mind that moving to a new location means that you may also have to re-verify the listing.

 An inactive listing on Google may also have a negative impact on your brand reputation.
-Those who don’t log in to their Google My Business dashboard or show any activity — such as post updates, upload/share photos, respond to reviews, etc. – after a “significant length of time” might lose a business’ verification status.
+Those who don’t log in to their Google My Business dashboard or show any activity — such as post updates, photos, review responses — after a “significant length of time” might lose verification status.

 Without verification, a business won’t appear in Google Search or Maps, which means customers won’t see its reviews.

-Google will attempt to contact you via email before it revokes the status to see if there is someone actively managing the listing.
-If you miss the email and the listing becomes unverified, you will need to contact support to restore the previous status.
+Google will attempt to contact you via email before it revokes the status.
+If you miss the email and the listing becomes unverified, you will need to contact support to restore verification.

 Brand New Listings

-The early days of a business can be difficult when it comes to attracting customers, and a GMB listing can help.
+The early days of a business can be difficult when it comes to attracting customers, and getting listed on Google can help.
 However, it may take some time before users are able to see the reviews of your business that others have submitted.

-There’s also the extremely rare chance that the problem is Google itself.
-In the past, Google suffered from sporadic outages, which results in Google reviews not showing up for multiple businesses.
+There’s also the extremely rare chance that the problem is with Google.
+In the past, Google suffered from sporadic outages, which resulted in Google reviews not showing up for a number of business listings.

 Reviews Marked as Spam

 Google continues to be aggressive in fighting review spam to ensure the quality of the platform.
 If you’re wondering why a Google review isn’t showing up, it could be that it violated the Google review policy.

-The review can also disappear when the GMB or another regular user flags the review as inappropriate.
-However, Google will need to look at the review in question before deleting it from the listing.
+The review can also disappear when regular users flag the review as inappropriate.
+In these cases, Google investigates by looking at the review in question before deleting it from the listing.

 Reviews with Links and URLs

-Google can also remove reviews and responses that contain any links or URLs.
-However, the author can look at their feedback and quickly edit Google My Business reviews to omit the URL and avoid Google’s digital axe.
+Google can also remove reviews and responses that contain links or URLs.
+However, users can look at what they originally wrote and quickly edit Google My Business reviews to omit the URL and avoid Google’s digital ax.

 The Review is Not Authentic

-Some brands try to cut the line and buy Google reviews in an effort to artificially boost their online reputation.
-Needless to say, that practice is not a good idea because it violates Google’s guidelines, which can result in the removal of your entire GMB listing.
+Some brands cut the line by trying to buy Google reviews in an effort to artificially boost their online reputation.
+Needless to say, that practice violates Google’s guidelines, which can result in the removal of your entire GMB listing.

-In some cases, Google will sometimes still show some feedback from other reputable sites in a section called “Reviews around the Web” below the reviews by Google users, but these reviews are generated because of an algorithm and may not always be accurate.
+In some cases, Google will sometimes still show some feedback from other reputable sites in a section called “Reviews around the Web.”
+This is typically found below the reviews by Google users, but these are generated by an algorithm and may not always be accurate.

 Private or Deleted Reviews

-In previous updates, Google users could just mark their reviews as private so others won’t see their feedback, but that option is gone.
-If you do notice a review is missing, another likely reason is that the person deleted the review altogether.
-There’s not much you can do at this point and hope that the customer returns and gives you another chance to ask for feedback.
+In previous updates, Google users could mark their reviews as private so others won’t see their feedback.
+This option is no longer available.
+If you do notice a review is missing, another likely reason is that the person deleted the review.
+There’s not much you can do in this case, except hope that the customer returns and gives you another review.